-- Completion of four-tracking from Park West & Cherry Orchard Station to Heuston Station, extending the works completed on the route in 2009. - Electrification of the line from Hazelhatch & Celbridge Station to Heuston Station and also from Heuston Station to Glasnevin, via the Phoenix Park Tunnel Branch Line, where it will link with proposed DART+ West. - Undertaking improvements/reconstructions of bridges to achieve vertical and horizontal clearances. - Remove rail constraints along the Phoenix Park Tunnel Branch Line. - Feasibility report and concept design for a potential new Heuston West Station.
+- Continuation of four-tracking from Park West & Cherry Orchard Station to Heuston Station, extending the four tracking works completed on the route in 2009. - Electrification of the line from Hazelhatch & Celbridge Station to Heuston Station and also from Heuston Station to Glasnevin Junction, via the Phoenix Park Tunnel Branch Line. - Undertaking improvements/reconstructions of bridges to achieve vertical and horizontal clearances. - Remove rail constraints along the Phoenix Park Tunnel Branch Line. - Delivery of a new Heuston West Station.